sendeniz/generative-adverserial-nets/README.md

 2. artemis:
     The artemis folder is the copy of original repo by Panos https://github.com/optas/artemis.
 Please follow the installation guide (step 1-2) on in the original
-    repo to ensure dependecies are installed and so that a deep cleaned .csv file of the emotional reponses to train neural networks on can be obtained
+    repo to ensure dependecies are installed and so that a deep cleaned .csv file of the emotional reponses to train neural networks on can be obtained.
+There are 3 version of the emotion annotated art data provided in artemis: 1) raw (uncleaned), 2) slight cleaning and 3) deep cleaned (used for training neural nets in the
+    original paper).

 3. notebooks:
     Currently slight adjustment to the notebook folder was made to accomodate the wikiart_subset data for 1) selecting a random artwork and depicting its emotional